ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 claims.
 The details of an identity protocol and associated schema are outside the scope of this specification.

+The AS MUST ensure that the returned subject information represents the RO.
+In most cases, the AS will also ensure that the returned subject information represents the end user authenticated interactively at the AS.
+The AS SHOULD NOT re-use subject identifiers for multiple different ROs.

+The "sub_ids" and "assertions" response fields are independent of each other.
+That is, a returned assertion MAY use a different subject identifier than other assertions and subject identifiers in the response.
+However, all subject identifiers and assertions returned MUST refer to the same party.

 The client instance MUST interpret all subject information in the context of the AS that the subject information is received from, as is discussed in Section 6 of {{SP80063C}}.
-For example, one AS could return an email identifier of  "user@example" for one account, and a different AS could return that same email identifier of "user@example" for a completely different account.
+For example, one AS could return an email identifier of  "user@example.com" for one RO, and a different AS could return that same email identifier of "user@example.com" for a completely different RO.
 A client instance talking to both AS's needs to differentiate between these two accounts by accounting for the AS source of each identifier.